Tunable spin dynamics in chiral soliton lattice: Introduction

+Recently, the Dzyaloshinskii--Moriya (DM)\cite{Dzyaloshinsky1958,Moriya1960} interaction has attracted much attention.
+It is an interaction between spins that appears when the inversion symmetry is broken.
+One of the most interesting materials that have nonlinear spin structures is a chiral helical magnet (CHM); the CHM is a quasi-one-dimensional system with the DM interaction parallel to the spin axis.
+When an external magnetic field is applied perpendicular to the one-dimensional direction, there is competition between the Zeeman energy and the DM interaction.
+In this case, the period of the nonlinear spin structure continuously becomes longer when the magnetic field becomes larger; finally the system becomes a forced ferromagnet (FFM).
+Figure \ref{fig:confirmation} shows this situation.
+This tunable superlattice is called a chiral soliton lattice (CSL)\cite{Dzyaloshinsky1964,Izyumov1984,Kishine2005}.
 Recently, several experiments have reported the realization of the CSL\cite{Zheludev1997,Togawa2012,Kanazawa2016} .
 Inspired by these experiments, many experimental and theoretical studies have been carried out.
-It turned out that many fascinating phenomena occur from the interaction between the CSL and conduction electrons.\cite{KishineReview} Togawa et al.\cite{Togawa2013} revealed that the magnetic resistivity (MR) depends on the period of the CSL in $\mathrm{CrNb}_3\mathrm{S}_6$ that is one of the ideal materials realizing the CSL.
-They found a negative MR in a wide range of temperature.
-The origin of this negative MR is ascribed to the decrease of soliton density, in accordance with increasing the period upon increasing the magnetic field strength.
-In addition, discretization effects of the MR occur in a micro-meter size sample, where the number of solitons is limited to several hundreds\cite{Togawa2015}.
-The above experiments show fascinating feature of the CSL; one can easily control various responses of the CSL by the external magnetic field.
-It is also expected that torque on the CSL induced by spin-polarized electric current can be controlled by the external magnetic field.
-This torque causes a dynamics of domain walls\cite{Berger1978,Yamaguchi2004,Tatara2004} and will have a large impact on application\cite{Parkin2008,Hayashi2009}.
-However, the effects on the torques of changing the spin structure have not been well studied.
+It turned out that many fascinating phenomena originate from the interaction between the CSL and conduction electrons.\cite{KishineReview} Togawa et al.\cite{Togawa2013} revealed that the magnetic resistivity (MR) depends on the period of the CSL in $\mathrm{CrNb}_3\mathrm{S}_6$, which is one of the ideal materials realizing the CSL.
+They found a negative MR in a wide range of temperatures.
+The origin of this negative MR is ascribed to the decrease in soliton density, in accordance with the increasing period upon increasing the magnetic field strength.
+In addition, discretization effects of the MR occur in a micrometer-size sample, where the number of solitons is limited to a several hundred\cite{Togawa2015}.
+The above experiments show a fascinating feature of the CSL; one can easily control various responses of the CSL by an external magnetic field.
+It is also expected that the torque on the CSL induced by spin-polarized electric current can be controlled by an external magnetic field.
+This torque causes the dynamics of domain walls\cite{Berger1978,Yamaguchi2004,Tatara2004} and will have a large impact on its application\cite{Parkin2008,Hayashi2009}.
+However, the effects of changing the spin structure on the torques have not been well studied.
 There is a previous study on the dynamics of the CSL under an electrical current\cite{Kishine2010}, which shows that the CSL moves at a certain velocity after some relaxation time.
-However, in this work, only the limit of weak magnetic field was considered and consequently the effects of finite magnetic field on the torque were left unaddressed.
-Therefore, the magnetic field dependence of the dynamics of CSL is still unknown.
-In the present paper, we clarify the magnetic field dependence of the velocity of CSL starting from a microscopic model and using the SU(2) spin gauge transformation which is applicable to an arbitrary spin structure.
-We will show that the torque from conduction electrons depends on the magnetic field and dynamics can be controlled.
+However, in this work, only the limit of the weak magnetic field was considered and consequently the effects of a finite magnetic field on the torque were left unaddressed.
+Therefore, the magnetic field dependence of the dynamics of the CSL is still unknown.
+In the present paper, we clarify the magnetic field dependence of the velocity of the CSL, starting from a microscopic model and using the SU(2) spin gauge transformation, which is applicable to an arbitrary spin structure.
+We will show that the torque from conduction electrons depends on the magnetic field and that the dynamics can be controlled.
 The outline of this paper is as follows.
-In section 2, we show how the CSL changes under the external magnetic field; we construct the CSL lagrangian in section 3.
+In section 2, we show how the CSL changes under an external magnetic field; we construct the CSL Lagrangian in section 3.
 In section 4, we solve the equation of motion.
 At this stage, we need to calculate the quantum expectation value of spins of the conduction electrons.
 Finally we show the period dependence of the CSL dynamics in section 5.
-We also mention a relation between the CSL dynamics and the MR.
+We also mention the relation between the CSL dynamics and the MR.